dancrossley/MAAD-AF/README.md

 .\MAAD_Attack.ps1
 ```

 On first launch, MAAD-VF checks for and installs the required Entra, Graph, Exchange, Teams, SharePoint, and compliance modules.
-See the Wiki pages for more details on getting started.
+See the [MAAD-AF wiki](https://github.com/dancrossley/MAAD-AF/wiki) for more details on getting started.

 The current repository includes the upstream GPL v3 license in [LICENSE.md](./LICENSE.md)